The 6 Best Savings Accounts To Take Charge Of Your Savings Goal

 Specialty Savings Account

 This type of savings account is targeted towards people who have particular savings goals instead of just having an account to save the money that you don’t plan on using.
 These accounts are also targeted towards a subsection of people rather than goals.
 There are different special savings accounts that can be found at online banks and traditional banks alike.

-Some of the types of specialty saving account include:
+Some of the types of specialty saving accounts include: